serokell/serokell-util/serokell-style.md

 Imports should be grouped in the following order:

-1. Everything from hackage packages
-2. Everything from your packages outside current project
+1. Everything from hackage packages or from your packages outside current project.
-3. Everything from current project
+2. Everything from current project.
-4. Everything from current target (like `Bench.*` or `Test.*`)
+3. Everything from current target (like `Bench.*` or `Test.*`).

 Put a blank line between each group of imports.
 It is also okay to put blank lines between `Data` and `Control` section of std imports because these sections